autolab/Autolab/docs/command-line-interface.md

 ## Obtaining authorization

 Make sure you have the cli installed by running `autolab` in your terminal.
 If you see the usage instructions you're good to go.
-Otherwise, ask your school admin to install the cli from the [Autolab CLI Repository](https://github.com/autolab/autolab-cli).
+Otherwise, ask your school admin to install the cli from the <a href="https://github.com/autolab/autolab-cli" target="_blank">Autolab CLI Repository</a>.

 To setup autolab-cli with your Autolab account, run `autolab setup`.
 This will initiate a manual activation.